 Coupe

-A coupe was previously considered a two-door vehicle with a fixed roof and a trunk.
-It comprises two-seater sports cars like the Chevrolet Corvette and Porsche Boxster and vehicles like the Ford Mustang and Audi A5.
+Classic examples include two-seater sports cars like the Chevrolet Corvette and Porsche Boxster, as well as performance-oriented models like the Ford Mustang and Audi A5.

 Sportscars

-The defining characteristic of a sports car is an emphasis on dynamic performance, such as handling, acceleration, top speed, and the pure thrill of driving.
+A sports car is defined by its focus on dynamic performance—delivering sharp handling, rapid acceleration, high top speed, and the sheer excitement of driving.

 Station Wagon